platers/obsidian-linter/docs/docs/contributing/code-changes.md

 # Code Changes

+TODO: update this content and break it apart into its own files where it seems best

 ## Bug Fixes

 When fixing a bug, if the bug is specific to one of more rules, please add tests to cover the scenarios where the bug ocurred.